-Caring can bring with it financial worries too, particularly if it means you have to give up or reduce working hours.
+Being a Parkinson's carer (also known as a caregiver) can bring with it financial worries too, particularly if it means you have to give up or reduce working hours.
 For those who become carers later in life, their new role can be physically and mentally challenging.

 It is therefore not surprising that caring for a person you love can impact significantly on your relationship with them, and also on your relationships with other people.
 Adjusting to the shifts in relationships, and maybe role reversal too, can be difficult but there is a lot you can do to make this easier.

 First and foremost try to stay positive.
 A diagnosis of Parkinson’s can produce similar feelings in both the person diagnosed and those close to them.
 A positive frame of mind can really make a difference to living well with Parkinson’s though.
 Inevitably there will be times where one or both of you feel down, but you are there to support each other so try to discuss your feelings and share the load.

 Try to learn more about Parkinson’s too.
 This will help you feel more in control and more equal in managing the challenges you face.

 You may feel that your role has changed and that you are now seen as a carer rather than a partner or family member.
 If this worries or upsets you then try to discuss it with the person you care for or other close friends and family.
 Simply sharing your feelings rather than bottling them up will probably make you feel better and will reduce the chance of tensions in your relationship.